denshoproject/ddr-manual/source/admins/create-workstation-vm.rst

 - Also download the "VirtualBox $VERSION_NUMBER Oracle VM VirtualBox Extension Pack".
 - When all files are downloaded, launch the installer and install on your host machine.

+Install the VirtualBox Extension Pack.

+- Run VirtualBox.
+- In the "VirtualBox Manager" window, click "File > Preferences" and select the "Extensions" tab.
+- Click the "Add package" icon on the right side of the window.
+- Locate the "VirtualBox $VERSION_NUMBER Oracle VM VirtualBox Extension Pack" that we downloaded earlier, then click "OK".

 Host-only Network